Have you ever thought about opening an online shop?

 Be careful!
 If you choose to install Storefront it will be automatically activated for you and your current theme will be deactivated.

 Next, you will be asked to connect to Jetpack.
 Jetpack is a free plugin that allows self-hosted WordPress users have access to many of the features you’d find on WordPress.com websites.
-I highly recommend you install Jetpack if you haven’t done so already, and you will need to set up a WordPress.com account to be able to connect Jetpack to your website.
+I highly recommend you install Jetpack if you haven’t done so already (here’s a tutorial to help you), and you will need to set up a WordPress.com account to be able to connect Jetpack to your website.

 And that’s it!
 WooCommerce is ready for you to use!